alkamauss/content/sites/dev.mauss/posts/django-quick-setup-guide-with-gitlab-and-heroku/+article.md

       ```

       - 130 &rarr; Add the project root directory
-      - 135-137 &rarr; Set your static files such as CSS, JS, and Images at the root directory in a folder called `assets`
+      - 135-137 &rarr; Set your static files such as CSS, JS, and images inside the `assets` directory

 4. Add the path to your app in your project's urls file